A generalized three lines lemma in Hardy-like spaces: Hardy-like spaces on the strip

 Then $\widehat{v}^\epsilon$ is a tempered distribution with compact support.
 Consequently, $v^\epsilon(z)$ is well-defined and entire by the Paley-Wiener theorem.
 Moreover, by~\eqref{eq:condition1} it satisfies

 Thus from Young's convolution inequality, the sequence $\{v^\epsilon\}_{\epsilon >0}$ is uniformly bounded in $\mathbb{H}^{p,q}(S)$.
 In particular, by Lemma~\ref{lem:uniformest}, this sequence is also uniformly (pointwise) bounded on compact subsets of $S$.
 Cauchy's integral formula then implies that the set $\{v_\epsilon\}_{\epsilon>0}$ is also equicontinuous in compact subsets of $S$.
-Thus by Arzela-Ascoli's theorem, we can extract a subsequence that converges locally uniformly to some holomorphic function on the strip, which we denote by $\widetilde{h}$.
+Thus by Arzela-Ascoli's theorem\footnote{This application of Arzela's Ascoli theorem is also known as Montel's theorem in complex analysis.}, we can extract a subsequence that converges locally uniformly to some holomorphic function on the strip, which we denote by $\widetilde{h}$.

 To conclude, we now show that $\widetilde{h}_y(x) = h_y(x)$ for almost every $x\in \R$,.
 For this, we note that from the approximate identity property of $\phi^\epsilon(x) = \phi(x/\epsilon)/\epsilon$ and Young's convolution inequality we have